gilirene2/gilirene2/README.md

 # 💫 About Me:
-🔭 Currently Working On:<br>Exploring the realms of Cybersecurity and Information Technology<br><br>👥 Looking to Collaborate On:<br>Projects related to software testing and cybersecurity<br><br>🤝 Seeking Help With:<br>Developing a Chrome extension adept at locating Playwright locators<br><br>🌱 Currently Learning:<br>Mastering cybersecurity techniques and ethical hacking methodologies<br>Exploring advanced concepts in threat intelligence<br><br>💬 Ask Me About:<br>My journey in automation testing and cybersecurity
+🔭 Currently Working On:<br>Exploring the realms of Cybersecurity and Information Technology<br><br>👥 Looking to Collaborate On:<br>Projects related to software testing and cybersecurity<br><br>🤝 Seeking Help With:<br>Exploring AI-driven data analysis techniques or building machine learning models for security applications<br><br>🌱 Currently Learning:<br>Mastering cybersecurity techniques and ethical hacking methodologies<br>Exploring advanced concepts in threat intelligence<br><br>💬 Ask Me About:<br>My journey in automation testing and cybersecurity

 ## 🌐 Socials: